-- 9 The Mayor or presiding member shall decide to: - Accept or reject the question and his/her decision is final; - Nominate a member of the Council and/or City employee to respond to the question; - Due to the complexity of the question, require that it be taken on notice with a written response provided as soon as possible, and included in the agenda of the next Council meeting. - 10 Questions are to be directed to the presiding member and should be asked politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - 11 Where a response has been provided to a question asked by a member of the public, and where that response, in the opinion of the presiding person, adequately deals with the question, there is no obligation to further justify the response. - 12 Where an elected member is of the opinion that a member of the public is: - asking a question at a Council meeting, that is not relevant to the operations of the City of Joondalup; - making a statement during public question time;
+- 9 The Mayor or presiding member shall decide to: - > Accept or reject the question and his/her decision is final; - Nominate a member of the Council and/or City employee to respond to the question; - Due to the complexity of the question, require that it be taken on notice with a written response provided as soon as possible, and included in the agenda of the next briefing session. - 10 Questions are to be directed to the presiding member and should be asked politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - 11 Where a response has been provided to a question asked by a member of the public, and where that response, in the opinion of the presiding person, adequately deals with the question, there is no obligation to further justify the response. - 12 Where an elected member is of the opinion that a member of the public is: - asking a question at a Briefing session, that is not relevant to a matter listed on the draft agenda, or; - making a statement during public question time;